Face negotiation theory: Background

-In this theory, "face" is a metaphor for self-image, which originated from two Chinese conceptualizations: lien and mianzi.
+In this theory, "face" is a metaphor for self-image, which originated from two Chinese conceptualizations: lien and mien-tzu.
 Lien is the internal moral face that involves shame, integrity, debasement, and honor issues.
 Mien-tzu, on the other hand, is the external social face that involves social recognition, position, authority, influence and power.

-Erving Goffman also situated "face" in contemporary Western research and conceptualized the terms lien and mien-Tzu as identity and ego.
+Erving Goffman also situated "face" in contemporary Western research and conceptualized the terms lien and mien-tzu as identity and ego.
 He noted that face is a concern for one's projected image that is both immediate and spontaneous and is tied to the dynamics of social interaction.
 Goffman also notes that face is a part of a performance, in which performance is day-to-day activity that each individual uses to influence others.
-The performance of 'face' can be for the good of others or it can be for the good of one's self.
+In a way, Western society views face as a marketable asset.
+The performance of "face" can be for the good of others or it can be for the good of one's self.
 Correspondingly, "facework" denotes actions taken to maintain consistency between the self and public line.
 The two forms of facework include restorative and preventive.
 Restorative facework is the act of reinstating face after the loss of it has taken place; the preventive face is the act of communicating to safeguard the threat of face being lost.
 Further research by Penelope Brown and Stephen Levinson on politeness suggests that the desire for face is a universal concern.
 Brown and Levinson further suggested that face can refer to two wants of the individual- the positive face that necessitates approval by others and the negative face that requires that one's actions or thoughts are unimpeded by others.
 Thus participant's wants are of more importance than the interaction itself in a face-saving view of politeness.
 In fact, researchers Brown and Levinson posit that face is something that "is emotionally invested, and can be lost, maintained, or enhanced, and must be constantly attended to in interaction".
 Levinson and Brown did not, however, address culture-specific norms, which is why Ting-Toomey decided to do so in this theory.